Tarak Ridge, Mariveles, Bataan

 Team Tarak

 We were able to return back to the jump-off point in just a short time without much stopping.
-I was able to cope up with their speed and didn’t feel very tired.
+I was able to cope with their speed and didn’t feel very tired.
 This must be the effect of my climb in Pulag.
 I was able to push myself beyond my limits and luckily, my back didn’t experience any problems.
 With this, I told myself, I will surely climb again soon. 🙂

 DAY 1